 Mark your calendar now for this innovative learning opportunity and look for more details at www.appa.org/education.
 The Educational Facilities Forum - it's not your father's annual meeting!
 Thanks To The Following Supporters:

 APPA thanks its Business Partners for their generous support of the APPA Forum.
 Great sponsorship opportunities are still available.
 Act now to reserve yours!
 Call Andria Krug at 703.684.1446 ext.
+230 or e-mail at andria@appa.org JULY 27-29, 2003
-230 or e-mail at andria@appa.org membership in APPA, I was excited to have three APPA members lead the discussion.
-Lander Medlin (APPA executive president) discussed International APPA, with Art Sykes (Central Region) discussing regional associations, and Jewell Winn (Southeastern Region) the state associations

-- The informative session was highlighted with Phil Cox (APPA 2002-03 president) leading the discussion and engaging over 40 HBCU guests and other participants in ways to improve membership and participation.
-Some of the suggestions coming from that discussion that we intend to follow up include: - · Continue written communication with HBCU presidents along with face-to-face visits. - · Make presentations at meetings involving HBCU presidents, such
+Continued from page 26 membership in APPA, I was excited to have three APPA members lead the discussion.
+Lander Medlin (APPA executive president) discussed International APPA, with Art Sykes (Central Region) discussing regional associations, and Jewell Winn (Southeastern Region) the state associations.
+The informative session was highlighted with Phil Cox (APPA 2002-03 president) leading the discussion and engaging over 40 HBCU guests and other participants in ways to improve membership and participation.
+Some of the suggestions coming from that discussion that we intend to from that discussion that we intend t follow up include:

-- as the National Association of Equal Opportunity in Higher Education (NAFFO) and the Council for the United Negro College Fund (UNCF). - Set-up a mentoring partnership pairing well established facilities management organizations with HBCUs who desire a mentoring - · Provide scholarships to HBCUs to attend APPA training opportunities and annual conferences. - Include more diversity and pictorial representations in APPA's print media. - Continue active HBCU recruitment efforts. - · Coordinate a follow-up teleconference along with a meeting during the APPA/ NACUBO 2003 meeting in Nashville.
+- Continue written communication with HBCU presidents along with face-to-face visits. - Make presentations at meetings involving HBCU presidents, such as the National Association of Equal Opportunity in Higher Education (NAFFO) and the Council for the United Negro College Fund (UNCF). - Set-up a mentoring partnership pairing well established facilities management organizations with HBCUs who desire a mentoring partner. - Provide scholarships to HBCUs to attend APPA training opportunities and annual conferences. - Include more diversity and pictorial representations in APPA's print media. - Continue active HBCU recruitment efforts. - Coordinate a follow-up teleconference along with a meeting during the APPA/ NACUBO 2003 meeting in Nashville.
 The HBCU event at the SRAPPA conference was rated by participants to be very meaningful and worthwhile.
-Phil Cox said that "the HBCU initiative was spectacular in that we now have a better understanding of how we might better serve HBCUs and that this effort is in perfect alignment with my diversity goal for APPA '
+Phil Cox said that "the HBCU initiative was spectacular in that Being well INFORMED just got better...and easier!